 It is riding on Zeta tires that have aged out.

-Currently located at our facility in Santa Monica, California (please make an appointment for an inspection), this Cagiva is offered on a Bill of Sale only.
+Currently located at our facility in Santa Monica, California (please make an appointment for an inspection), this Cagiva is offered on a clean Oregon title.
 Have any Freccia stories or questions about this listing?
 Let us know in the “Comments” tab!